DarkKnightSgh/Dotslash5.0HackAttack/README.md

 # Image Captioning Web Application

-This web application allows users to generate captions for images using a deep learning model.
+This web application allows users to generate captions and audio for images using a deep learning model.

 ## Features

 - Upload images: Users can upload images through the web interface.
 - Caption generation: The application generates captions for the uploaded images using a pre-trained deep learning model.
 - Display captions: The generated captions are displayed on the web interface for users to see.
+- Audio Generation: Converts the generated captions to audio

 ## Technologies Used